 Levels - Lists the native grid levels.
 Click on one level value to reset the plan to that level.
 The plan level in use is shown in the data's native altitude units.
 The Levels box is editable.
 Click in the box, enter a value and hit Enter to set your own value.
-Additionally, you can click on the arrows to the right of the Levels box to switch levels, or click on the Cycle check box to animate vertically through all available levels.
+Additionally, clicking on the arrows to the right of the Levels box to switches levels, or clicking on the Cycle check box animates vertically through all available levels.
 This is an option for the Contour Plan View, the Color-Filled Contour Plan View, and the Color-Shaded Plan View display types.
+The Dwell value can be set via the text box or slider, in half second intervals, to control the speed of the level cycling.